 The goal of the Fellowship Program is to foster insight, understanding, and creativity with respect to all facets of treatment of foot and ankle disorders.
 This is provided through thoughtful and provocative interaction in a full service educationally conducive environment in the clinics, at the bedside, in the operating room, and in the biomechanics and cell biology laboratories.

 The responsibilities of the fellows are broad.
 Each fellow will benefit from approximately ten months of clinical rotations and two months dedicated time in biomechanics or biologic laboratories.
 Approved clinical research projects can be performed throughout the year prior to completing the fellowship, it is expected that a minimum of three papers will be prepared for publication in a peer-reviewed journal.
-Grant funding is available for these projects through the Orthopedic Research Committee at MUMH, Medstar Health Research Institute and the Schon Innovation fund.
+Grant funding is available for these projects through the Orthopedic Research Committee at MUMH and MedStar Health Research Institute.

 We have an active teaching schedule with clinical, surgical, and laboratory teaching.
 Surgical procedures of the week are discussed at a weekly orthopedic conference which includes case presentations and didactic lectures.
 There is a monthly journal club and a quarterly research meeting for the foot and ankle staff.
 A monthly orthobiologic journal club will focus on studies pertinent to our team (i.e. tendon tissue engineering, tenocytes, human adult mesenchymal stem cells).
 Evening lectures on foot and ankle topics are held for fellows and residents throughout the year.
 Fellows will attend several national and local courses on Foot and Ankle.
 While the fellows are not primarily responsible for resident education, the fellows participate in helping to fulfill our responsibility for resident education.